Table of contents

 A bit of history: the evolution of dosage in Champagne

-Initially appealing to a small group of connoisseurs, this bold style has since become a modern trend, responding to the demand for drier, more precise wines.
+Initially appealing to a small group of connoisseurs, this sparkling wine style has become a modern trend, appreciated for its dry, precise, and elegant character across France, Europe, and the US.

 Definition of Brut Nature